dwrrehman/programming_language/readme.txt

-a (currently unnamed) optimizing cross-assembler written on 1202507196.013059 by dwrr
+a (currently unnamed) cross-assembler written on 1202507196.013059 by dwrr
 =======================================

-this is an optimizing cross-assembler that i am making for fun and for my own use. the syntax is word-based, and features a powerful compile-time execution system, allowing for many optimizations to be written at user-level. the instruction set architectures which this assembler is able to target currently includes RISC-V 32 and 64 bit, ARM 64 bit, and the MSP430 ISA. supporting ARM 32 is planned, however not currently implemented.
+this is a cross-assembler that i am making for fun and for my own use. the instruction set architectures (ISA's) which this assembler is able to target currently includes RISC-V 32-bit and 64-bit (RV32IM/RV64IM), ARM 64-bit (Aarch64), and the MSP430 ISA. supporting ARM 32-bit is planned, however not currently implemented. this assembler supports the output file formats: Mach-O executables, Macho-O object files, UF2 files, hex array files, and TI TXT files. supporting ELF executables, and ELF object files is planned, however not currently implemented.

-in addition to the machine instructions for all supported targets, there are several "compile-time" instructions available for use by the user to perform arbitrary transformations on the output machine code programmatically. all of these compile-time instructions take 1, 2, or 3 arguments.
+in addition to the machine instructions for all supported targets, this assembler features a powerful turing-complete compile-time execution system. there are 18 compile-time instructions available for use to perform arbitrary transformations on the output machine code programmatically. they allow for many optimizations to be written at user-level, and the construction of macros at user-level. all of these compile-time instructions take 1, 2, or 3 arguments, and have a simple interface and semantics.

+all instructions (both compile-time and machine instructions) are written in a whitespace-delimited, word-based, prefix, fixed-arity, syntax using only alphanumeric characters-- somewhat atypical of most assemblers. whitespace is completely ignored, except for the purposes of separating neighboring words: at least one space (ASCII byte 32), newline (ASCII byte 10) or tab (ASCII byte 9) character must be present between two words for them to be considered different words. (the only exception to this is strings, see the "str" instruction description/semantics below.) finally, there is no delimiter between neighboring instructions except for at least one whitespace character that is neccessary to delimit the neighboring words.

-all instructions, both all compile-time and all machine instructions, are written in a word-based, prefix, fixed-arity notation, atypical of most assemblers, making resultant code quite uniform and readable. the instruction name is always written first, followed by a predefined number of arguments, all of which are known at compile-time, (ie, they are simply constant data, after compile-time execution is finished), and all of these arguments are of the same type: unsigned binary integers, of various bit widths.
+prefix, meaning that the instruction name is always written first. fixed-arity, meaning that the instruction name is always followed by a predefined fixed number of arguments-- all of which are required and must be present. furthermore, the only values available in the assembler are compile-time integer variables and immediates. everything in the assembler of this form, including registers, labels, etc. after compile-time execution finishes, all of these compile-time integer variables reduce to constant integer immediates supplied to the arguments of machine instructions. all values in the assembler are known at compile-time-- there is no true runtime data.

+additionally, the only data type present in the entire assembler are natural numbers (also known as non-negative integers) expressed in little-endian binary, of various bit widths. all literals/immediates are written in little-endian binary as well (for example, "00011" is the immediate 24 in decimal-- the LSB is written first.). for better readability, underscores ("_") can appear anywhere in literals, and are ignored. the reason for preferring little-endian is that it is more fundamental at a computational level, as the bit indexing axis goes in the same direction as array indexing. hexadecimal or decimal literals are not supported, and are not planned to be supported ever. however, there are plans to eventually support floating point arithmetic-- this is not currently implemented.

-there are plans to support floating point arithmetic, however this is not currently implemented at all. additionally, several important instructions relating to memory atomic operations, in ARM64, and RISC-V are planned to be implemented eventually as well, but this isnt a major problem at the moment. finally, the entire ARM 32-bit backend/ISA is a major priority which i'll get to soon enough, hopefully. currently i just don't have a use for this ISA yet in my projects, however.
+additionally, several important instructions relating to memory atomic operations, in ARM64, and RISC-V are planned to be implemented eventually as well, but this isnt a major problem at the moment. finally, the entire ARM 32-bit backend/ISA is a major priority which i'll get to soon enough, hopefully. currently i just don't have a use for this ISA yet in my projects, however.

+the interface to the assembler's executable itself is simple: exactly one source file (usually with a ".s" extension, although this is not required) is given as the first and only command-line argument to the assembler. this file can include other source files using the "file" instruction (see description and semantics below), and all configuration data about how the output should be formed, and which target is selected is specified programmatically in the main source file (or other included source files) using compile-time instructions.

-[todo: talk about supported output formats, compiletime execution semantics, how labels work, little endian binary literals, and other cool stuff i'm forgetting to explain]
+[todo: compiletime execution semantics, how labels work, and other cool stuff i'm forgetting to explain..?
-notes: one file on cli, seperators in binary literals, execution passing through a runtime label scope duplicates,
+notes: execution passing through a runtime label scope duplicates]

-a list and description of all available instructions (both runtime and compiletime) and their semantics is given below:
+a list and description of all available instructions (both runtime and compiletime) and their semantics is given below: instruction listing:

-instruction listing:
 ----------------------------